The Brothers O'Toole: Production

 The primary business of the production company CVD Studios, previously known as Creative Visual Dynamics, was producing television advertisements and short films.
 The Brothers O'Toole was the first of four feature films planned.
 The film had an alternate title Eureka!
 It's Molly B'Damn.

 The main filming location was the theme park Buckskin Joe, near Cañon City, Colorado, on a budget of $300,000.
 Filming began in October 1972, was finished in February 1973, and its world premier occurred in Denver, Colorado on 16 May 1973.

 This was the first successful film produced by Charles Sellier, then 30 years old, at the beginning of his career as film producer.
 He personally supervised the entire production of The Brothers O'Toole on location, saying about the filming, "we don't fake anything.
 When we do rain scenes we get right out in a downpour to do them; when it's a mud scene, we all get into the mud!"

 Cinematographer Allen Daviau had previously worked on only short films including Mooch Goes to Hollywood with director Richard Erdman.
 He worked with Erdman again to shoot The Brothers O'Toole, also Daviau's first feature film.

 The International Alliance of Theatrical Stage Employees sued the production company CVD for filming with a partially non-union crew while using the union emblem in the film's release, resulting in the emblem being removed from all copies of the film.

 Reception

 When the film was released in 1973, it received generally positive reviews.
 The Brandenton Herald referred to it as a "hit film" that had been showing in various Florida cities "with great success."
 The Seguin Gazette-Enterprise wrote "In a time of over-exploited sex, violence and message motion pictures, this light-hearted movie is sheer good hearted entertainment" and "an entertainment treat for all ages."
-Perry Stewart of the Fort Worth Star-Telegram characterized the film as "slick and funny" in which "Astin excels in both halves of his dual role", but criticized the musical score as "mostly forgettable, but there are some toe-tapping moments on-screen provided by Rufus Krisp Blue Grass, a sort of poor mans' edition of the Nitty Gritty Dirt Band."
+Perry Stewart of the Fort Worth Star-Telegram characterized the film as "slick and funny" in which "Astin excels in both halves of his dual role", but criticized the musical score as "mostly forgettable, but there are some toe-tapping moments on-screen provided by Rufus Krisp Blue Grass, a sort of poor man's edition of the Nitty Gritty Dirt Band."